JKTKops/JKTKops.github.io/_posts/abstract-algebra/2022-07-16-basic-structures.md

 is a magma and _only_ a magma: binary trees.

 A binary tree is a data structure where at any point, we either refer to two smaller binary trees, or to nothing.
+The operation $$\cdot$$ combines its arguments as subtrees under a new node.
 Some examples of this magma:

 <center><img src="{{ page.examples }}/magma-examples.svg"></center>